 - Cast Full of Gay: So many major characters turn out to be either gay, lesbian or bisexual that it's probably easier to list the ones who aren't.

 - Covert Pervert: Albertine.
-At one point, in a fit of impatience with the Narrator's clinginess, she bursts out that she'd prefer to "go and get myself b-"...then she stops herself, and he doesn't figure out what she was going to say until much later.
-The original note makes it clear that she wasn't thinking of getting herself bathed.
+At one point, in a fit of impatience with the Narrator's clinginess, she bursts out that she'd prefer to "go and get myself b-"...then she stops herself, and he doesn't figure out what she was going to say until much later, when he realizes it was "buggered"note .
+The Narrator's rather paranoid conclusion from this sudden vulgarity is that she'd momentarily forgotten she wasn't with a lesbian lover, with whom she must refer to sex with men this way.

 - Daddy's Girl: Gilberte to Swann.